Visa Traveler

 —

-05. Mentioning about friends/relatives in the foreign country
+05. Mentioning friends/relatives in a foreign country

 Never mention that you know someone in a foreign country.
 If you do, then you may be asked how you actually know this person.
 You may also be asked to provide the ID proofs, employment letters or even bank statements of the person you know.